 Army of the James Commander

-Later in December, Grant appealed to President Lincoln and Secretary of War Stanton for authorization to replace Major General Benjamin F. Butler as commander of the Army of the James.
-On January 7, 1865, the Adjutant-General’s Office issued General Order Number 1, which stated in part that, “By direction of the President of the United States, Major General Benjamin F. Butler is relieved from the command of the Department of North Carolina and Virginia.”
+Later in December, Grant appealed to President Abraham Lincoln and Secretary of War Edwin Stanton for authorization to replace Major General Benjamin F. Butler as commander of the Army of the James.
+On January 7, 1865, the Adjutant-General’s Office issued General Orders, No. 1, which stated in part that, “By direction of the President of the United States, Major General Benjamin F. Butler is relieved from the command of the Department of North Carolina and Virginia.”
 On the same day, U.S. Army Headquarters issued special orders appointing Ord to temporary command of the department and of the Army of the James.

 Regular Army Assignments

 At the conclusion of the Civil War, the War Department issued General Orders, No. 118 on June 27, 1865, which divided the United States into military districts and divisions.
 The order placed Ord in command of the Department of the Ohio, headquartered in Detroit.
 Ord assumed his new command on July 5, 1865, and served until August 6, 1866.
 During his tenure with the Department of the Ohio, army officials promoted Ord to lieutenant colonel in the regular army on December 11, 1865, and to brigadier general in the regular army on July 26, 1866.
 On August 29, 1866, the War Department assigned Ord to command the Department of Arkansas.
 Three days later, on September 1, 1866, Ord mustered out of the volunteer army.

 Ord remained in the U.S. Army for the next fourteen years, holding various commands in the West, including the Fourth Military District (March 26, 1867 to January 9, 1868), the Department of California (April 24, 1868 to December 4, 1871), the Department of the Platte (December 11, 1871 to April 6, 1875), and the Department of Texas (April 11, 1875 to December 6, 1880).